Introduction

 7. Bonus Tools That Enhance Comfort

-• Arch-support insoles: Improve alignment and reduce strain
+- Arch-support insoles: Improve alignment and reduce strain

-• Stretch laces: Adjust automatically with movement
+- Stretch laces: Adjust automatically with foot movement.

-• Tongue pads: Cushion pressure on the instep
+- Tongue pads: Cushion pressure on the instep

-• Heat-moldable shoes: Adapt to your unique foot shape
+- Heat-moldable shoes: Adapt to your unique foot shape

 8. Conclusion

 Whether you wear running shoes, hiking boots, or dress shoes, customized lacing can transform how your feet feel every day.
+Small changes in your laces can solve big comfort problems.

 9. FAQs